 A: Not being much of a techie, it’s best to contact your provider at home to ask if your phone works abroad.

-You can also buy a sans abonnement or sans engagement phone (no subscription, called ‘Mobicarte’ with Orange), where you purchase the phone for around 20€, then add minutes by buying the numbers which you punch into the phone at Tabacs and phone stores.
+The cheapest way to have a telephone when you are traveling in France is to buy a sans abonnement or sans engagement phone, where you purchase the phone for around 20€, then add minutes by buying the numbers which you punch into the phone at Tabacs and phone stores.
 If you travel to Paris frequently, you can use the phone forever and just add time whenever you come back and I recommend one of these due to the low cost.
 One caveat is that you lose your phone number if you don’t use it after a certain amount of time, often 6 months, but you can get another number on your next trip.
-There are many mobile phone companies scattered all over Paris and almost all of them sell pay-as-you-go phones and SIM cards for France.
+There are many mobile phone companies scattered all over Paris and almost all of them sell pay-as-you-go phones with SIM cards for France.
+In areas where tourists tend to be, there are usually folks who speak English in the stores.

 More Tips For Paris Travel